Tom Brady retiring after Patriots departure still long shot, oddsmaker says

 The NFL Network reported Tuesday that the Buccaneers offered a $30 million “or more” contract for an unknown length of time.
 It was also reported that the Chargers made a “strong financial commitment.”

-Odds for Brady to sign with Tampa Bay are -120 and +130 for Los Angeles, PennsBets says.
+Odds for Brady to sign with Tampa Bay are -120 and +130 for Los Angeles, PennBets says.